OpenEvalProject/evals/manuscripts/elife-104101/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/104101/elife-104101-fig4-v1.jpg)

-**Figure 4.:** Starkweather et al., 2017) and modeled by the original value-recurrent neural network (RNN) with Backpropagation-Through-Time (BPTT) (Hennig et al., 2023).(A) Simulated two tasks, in which reward was given at the early or the late timing with equal probabilities in all the trials (task 1) or 60% of trials (task 2).
+**Figure 4.:** (A) Simulated two tasks, in which reward was given at the early or the late timing with equal probabilities in all the trials (task 1) or 60% of trials (task 2).
 (B) (a) Top: Trial types.
 Two trial types (with early reward and with late reward) in task 1 and three trial types (with early reward, with late reward, and without reward) in task 2.
 Bottom: Value of each timing in each trial type estimated through simulations. (b) Agent’s probabilistic belief about the current trial type, in the case where agent was in fact in the trial with early reward (top row), the trial with late reward (second row), or the trial without reward (third row in task 2). (c) Top: States defined by considering the probabilistic beliefs at each timing from cue.
 Bottom: True state/timing values calculated by taking (mathematical) expected value of the estimated value of each timing in each trial type.
 (C) Expected TD-RPE calculated from the estimated true values of the states/timings for task 1 (left) and task 2 (right).
 Red lines: case where reward was given at the early timing, blue lines: case where reward was given at the late timing.
 It is expected that TD-RPE at early reward is larger than TD-RPE at late reward in task 1, whereas the opposite is the case in task 2, as indicated by the inequality signs.
 (D–H) TD-RPEs at the latest trial within 1000 trials in which reward was given at the early timing (red lines) or the late timing (blue lines), averaged across 100 simulations (error bars indicating ± SEM across simulations), in the different types of agent: TD-RL agent having punctate state representation and state values without (D) or with (E) continuation between trials; (F) oVRNNbp.
 The number of RNN units was 12 (same applied to (G, H)); (G) oVRNNrf; (H) agent with untrained RNN.
 The p values are for paired t-test between TD-RPE at early reward and TD-RPE at late reward (100 pairs, two-tailed), and the d values are Cohen’s d using an average variance and their signs are with respect to the expected patterns shown in (C) (same applied to Figures 8 and 9C).

 In these tasks, states can be defined in the following way.
 There were two types of trials, with early or late reward, in task 1, and additionally one more type of trial, without reward, in task 2 (Figure 4Ba, top).
 For each timing after receival of cue information in each of these trial types, its value can be estimated through simulations (Figure 4Ba, bottom).
 The agent could not know the current trial type until receiving reward at the early timing or the late timing or receiving no reward at both timings.
 Until these timings, the agent could have probabilistic belief about the current trial type, for example, 50% in the trial with early reward and 50% in the trial with late reward (in task 1) or 30% in the trial with early reward, 30% in the trial with late reward, and 40% in the trial without reward (in task 2) (Figure 4Bb).
 States of the timings after receival of cue information can be defined by incorporating these probabilistic beliefs at each timing (Figure 4Bc, top).
 Their true values can be calculated by taking (mathematical) expected value of the estimated values of each timing in each trial type (Figure 4Bc, bottom).
 Expected TD-RPE calculated from the estimated true values (Figure 4C) exhibited features that matched the conjecture mentioned above: in task 1, TD-RPE upon reception of late reward, which was actually 0, was smaller than TD-RPE upon reception of early reward, whereas in task 2, TD-RPE upon reception of late reward was larger than TD-RPE upon reception of early reward (as indicated by the inequality signs on Figure 4C).

 As mentioned above, the previous work (Starkweather et al., 2017) has shown that VTA DA neurons exhibited similar activity patterns to the abovementioned TD-RPE patterns, and the subsequent work (Hennig et al., 2023) has shown that the original value-RNN with backprop (BPTT) could reproduce such TD-RPE patterns.
 We examined how our oVRNNbp and oVRNNrf (with 12 RNN units) behaved in our simulated two tasks. oVRNNbp developed the expected TD-RPE patterns, that is, smaller TD-RPE upon late than early timing in task 1 but opposite pattern in task 2 (Figure 4F), and oVRNNrf also developed such patterns, although the effect size for task 1 was small (Figure 4G).
 These results indicate that online value-RNN could learn the probabilistic structures of the tasks even with fixed random feedback.
 By contrast, agents with punctate state representation without or with continuous value update across trials (Figure 4D, E), as well as agents with untrained fixed RNN (Figure 4H), could not develop such patterns well.

-## Online value-RNN with further biological constraints
+### Online value-RNN with further biological constraints

 So far, the activities of neurons in the RNN (x) were initialized to pseudo standard normal random numbers, and thereafter took numbers in the range between −0.5 and 0.5 that was the range of the sigmoidal input-output function.
 The value weights (w) could also take both positive and negative values since no constraint was imposed.
 The fixed random feedback in oVRNNrf (c) was generated by pseudo standard normal random numbers, and so could also be positive or negative.
 Negativity of the neurons’ activities and the value weights could potentially be regarded as inhibitory or smaller-than-baseline quantities.
 However, because neuronal firing rate is non-negative and cortico-striatal projections are excitatory, it would be biologically more plausible to assume that the activities of neurons in the RNN and the value weights are non-negative.
 As for the fixed random feedback, if it is negative, the update rule becomes anti-Hebbian under positive TD-RPE, and so assuming non-negativity would be plausible since Hebbian property has been suggested for rapid plasticity of cortical synapses (Feldman, 2009) (see Appendix 1.2 for possible consideration of behavioral time-scale synaptic plasticity (BTSP) in our models).
 Regarding the connection weights in/onto the RNN, here we keep the original assumption that they could be positive or negative because it could be an approximate description of recurrent neuronal network with both recurrent excitation and inhibition.
 Later (the ‘Models with excitatory and inhibitory units’ section) we will examine extended models that incorporate excitatory and inhibitory units and conform to Dale’s law.